X1AOX1A/UniPoll/README.md

 - Please ref to [config.py](./config.py) for more details about the configuration.

+## Reproduce the Main Results

 If you want to reproduce the main results in the paper, please run the following commands:

 ```bash
 export CUDA_VISIBLE_DEVICES=0
 python finetuner.py configs/main_ablations/UniPoll.json
 ```

+- After the training is finished, you can find the results in the `outputs/UniPoll-t5` folder.

+### Results, Outputs and Checkpoint

+- Here we provide the **model outputs, results and checkpoint** after executing the above commands.
+You can download them from [here](https://drive.google.com/drive/folders/1hTO5N3NfMNi5AoEPxGhH3KNQ8olWuwUV?usp=sharing).

 ## Results